-If she was a reluctant witness in Forbidden, she would do it again in the oater, Hannah Lee.
-Her husband would co-star and co-direct.
-But the film would go nowhere.
+She was a reluctant witness in Forbidden and would be one again in the oater, Hannah Lee.
+Her husband would co-star and co-direct but the film would go nowhere.
 Neither would Southwest Passage (again with Ireland) gather any momentum, although she was good in the role of a bank robber's girlfriend.
 Still another western, Siege at Red River, collapsed as did Duffy at San Quentin, The Dark Avenger and Day of Triumph.

 Maybe so many misses in a row is why she accepted a silly Dean Martin-Jerry Lewis movie, 3-Ring Circus.
 It was very popular in 1954 (she was the ringmaster!) but I am sure I watched it with my hands over my eyes.
 It was more famous for the feud that Dru had with costar Zsa Zsa Gabor.

 One of the oddest movies she (or perhaps anyone) ever made was Sincerely Yours in which Dru and Dorothy Malone were rivals over the love of Liberace!!!
 And Dru won.
-He was a pianist (oh?) who was going deaf and she was his loyal secretary.
-Odd as this casting was, in a bold attempt to make Liberace a movie star, I kind of liked it.
+He is a pianist (oh?) who is going deaf and she is his loyal secretary.
+Odd as this casting is, in a bold attempt to make Liberace a movie star, I kind of liked it.

 |Tickling the ivories|

 She and Ireland would be divorced by the end of the decade.
-Just as it was with Dick Haymes, this marriage, too, would end acrimoniously.
+Just as it was with Haymes, this marriage, too, would end acrimoniously.
 There was a lot of press about their fighting, which include physical tussles.
-She vowed she would never marry another celebrity.
-And she didn't, despite two more marriages.
+She vowed she would never marry another celebrity... and she didn't, despite two more marriages.